genophenoenvo/2020-tripods-neon-workshop/step5.rst

 **4.** Allow the repository to be "Public" -- if you want, you can make it "Private", and it will add the requirement that you authenticate to GitHub everytime you want to clone the repository somewhere else.

-**5.** Select the option to createa ``README.md`` file with the repository.
+**5.** Select the option to create a ``README.md`` file with the repository.
 This will create a blank markdown file that you can populate with text later.

 **6.** (Optional) Select a License for your code

-   Choosing a license is personal, and is important to ensuring that your work is properly attributed and cited in the future.
+   Choosing a license is important to ensuring that your work is properly attributed and cited in the future.

    .. admonition:: Choosing a License